csharp-bucle-for

 Practical Examples

-These examples are intended to demonstrate how to use the for loop.
-It does not mean that it is the best way to solve the problem they address.
+These examples are intended to show how to use the For loop.
+It does not mean it’s the best way to solve the problem they address.
 Usually, there are better alternatives.